 The Group assesses whether there are any other-than-temporary impairment to its short-term investments due to declines in fair value or other market conditions.
 Declines in fair values that are considered other-than-temporary are recorded as an impairment loss in the Consolidated Statements of Operations and Comprehensive Loss.
-No impairment losses were recorded for the years ended December 31, 2012, 2013 and 2014.
+No impairment losses in relation to its short-term investments were recorded for the years ended December 31, 2013, 2014 and 2015.